leonasting/Helpful-Script/Setting Up Jupyter Notebook in SJSU HPC.md

 SSH -L <PortID>:localhost:<PortID> <StudentID>@coe-hpc1.sjsu.edu
 ``
 # Create tunnel from the current session to the earlier session
 Use the same PortID.
-It can occupied, so do check when setting up it is succesfull.

 ``
 SSH -L <PortID>:localhost:<PortID> StudentId@<NodeID>
 ``

+**Note** Port can beoccupied, so do check when setting up, if  it is succesfull.

 # (Optional) Change the conda environment
 ``
 Conda activate enviroment-name